Highfields, Queensland: Amenities

 The Cultural Centre is a large venue for conferences and performances.
 Also located at the Centre is an outdoor public swimming complex with a large indoor arena holding two volleyball and basketball courts and a gym.
 Just outside this is the Highfields Library at Community Court; the library is operated by the Toowoomba Regional Council and is open seven days.
 On the other side of the Cultural Centre is a skate park.

 The Highfields Sport & Recreation Park opened in 2019, which includes a number of netball courts, multi-use sporting fields, and tennis courts; amenities, picnic areas, and 150 additional car parking spaces.

 A shopping centre called Highfields Village was developed and opened in 2003 that contains a number of community stores, including a hardware store, a baker and a supermarket.
 A tavern was also opened at the site in 2003.
 The centre also contains a pizza store, a post office, a bank and a hairdressing salon.
 In addition to the Highfields Village shopping centre, the Plaza shopping centre was recently redeveloped (2007).
 It now has a supermarket, newsagency, numerous banks, takeaways and a hair dresser.
 Also serving the community are a small bundle of shops found on the turn off from the New England Highway to Highfields Road, amongst them include a bakery, a delicatessen, a hairdressers, a real estate agency and an auto parts shop.

 The Highfields branch of the Queensland Country Women's Association meets at 2/10498 New England Highway.

-Sport

-Highfields is also home to a football (soccer) club, Highfields FC, with teams ranging from Under 6's to Colts.
-Highfields also has a regional rugby league club, Highfields Eagles, with teams ranging from Under 7's to 16's in the juniors and has an under 18's, reserve and A grade team in the seniors.
-Highfields Lions were admitted into the AFL Darling Downs Senior competition in 2010, and now have a competitive club at Senior and Junior level.
-Highfields is home to the Highfields Redbacks Rugby Union Club.
-The Redbacks are based at Kuhls Road Oval, and field teams from Under 6's to Over 35's.
-Highfields & District Railways Bulldogs Cricket Club are the local cricket club with teams from under 7s – under 16s and D – A grade.
-Highfields and District Netball Club operates from the newly opened Highfields district sports park.
-Highfields and Districts Little Athletics Centre operates during the summer months from the AFL oval.